-Now we go a little bit further in the history to the period between the two world wars, and now another occult feature gets added into the story.
+Now we go a little bit further in the history to the period between the two world wars, and another occult feature gets added into the story.
 We had, in two 19th century French novels, a discussion of a place called Agharti.
 This was an underground kingdom that preserved occult knowledge, and they’re going to come from under the ground and help the world in a war to overcome materialism and destructiveness.

-The Roerichs, Shambhala, and Agni Yoga
+The Roerichs, Shambhala and Agni Yoga

-Steiner, Anthroposophy, and Shambhala
+Steiner, Anthroposophy and Shambhala

 Then we have someone called Rudolf Steiner, a German, and he left the Theosophical movement because he didn’t agree with them about Krishnamurti being the new messiah.
-He said that Christ will reveal the land of Shamballa (Shambhala) with his Second Coming, and Maitreya will be there as the spiritual leader of Shamballa.
+He said that Christ will reveal the land of “Shamballa” (Shambhala) with his Second Coming, and Maitreya will be there as the spiritual leader of Shamballa.
 Maitreya in Buddhism is the future Buddha, and he calls Maitreya the Antichrist and associates him with Lucifer.
 Lucifer, one of the names of the Devil, and he [Maitreya] will purge the world of misunderstanding of the Christian teachings and teach the true message of Christ.
 His [Steiner’s] followers established what is called the Anthroposophical Society.

-So now we see a slight shift in the other aspect of how the idea of Shambhala developed in the sense that it was associated with destruction – in this case with Lucifer, even – that’s going to destroy wrong views and bring back the true teachings.
-Again, one has to remember that this is in a period of time when all these movements developed when they didn’t really have any further information, and so they were trying to adapt what they had learned from the little bits and pieces of the Hindu and Buddhist tradition, and tried to adapt it to help people at that time to deal with all the difficulties that they had, especially between the world wars.
+Now we see a slight shift in the other aspect of how the idea of Shambhala developed in the sense that it was associated with destruction – in this case with Lucifer, even – that’s going to destroy wrong views and bring back the true teachings.
+Again, one has to remember that this is in a period of time when all these movements developed when they didn’t really have any further information, and so they were trying to adapt what they had learned from the little bits and pieces of the Hindu and Buddhist tradition, and tried to adapt them to help people at that time to deal with all the difficulties that they had, especially between the world wars.